 At SHP (Single Homeless Project), you’ll be part of one of London’s leading homelessness prevention charities, a dynamic and growing organisation changing 8,000 lives every year across London - from supporting people in crisis to helping them take the final steps towards independence and employment.

 SHP was founded by a group of homeless people in the mid-1970s and more than 40 years on, we still try to look at the world through our clients’ eyes, putting their needs and viewpoints at the centre of everything we do.
 Above all, we believe that, no matter what challenges they face, everyone we work with has the capacity to take control of their lives and shape their own futures.

-SHP provides hostel accommodation across London to people who have previously lived on the streets and still live with a combination of needs in relation to poly-substance misuse, mental health and a wide variety of associated issues such as street activity , offending , physical health and, often, a back ground of complex trauma.
-Our hostels are staffed by teams on a seven day rota, including early and late shifts made up of workers in a number of roles.
+SHP provides accommodation based support services across London to people who have lived experience of homelessness.
+Our clients have a combination of support needs in relation to poly-substance misuse, mental and physical health, variety of associated issues such as street activity, offending , and often a background of complex trauma.

 We currently have vacancies for Project Worker (Complex Needs) roles in Lewisham, Westminster, Kings Cross, Camden Town and other Central London Locations.